Albert Figdor: Life

-Son of the Jewish Viennese merchant and banker Ferdinand Figdor (1805–1876), Albert Figdor studied law, earned a doctorate, and entered his family’s banking business, participating, among other ventures, in the financing of the Gotthard Railway.
+Figdon was born on 16 May 1843 in Baden.
+Son of the Jewish Viennese merchant and banker Ferdinand Figdor (1805–1876), Albert Figdor studied law, earned a doctorate, and entered his family's banking business, participating, among other ventures, in the financing of the Gotthard Railway.
 The violinist Joseph Joachim was his cousin.
+He died on 22 February 1927 in Vienna.

 Art collection

-Figdor collected art, especially decorative arts.
-His collection was considered one of the most important private collections in Europe.
+Figdor collected a wide range of artworks, with a particular focus on decorative arts.
+His collection was regarded as one of the most significant private art collections in Europe.
 He was a member of the supervisory board of the MAK from 1893 to 1898.
 A planned donation to the Kunsthistorisches Museum in Vienna, which opened in 1891, did not materialize.
 Figdor bequeathed his collections to Heidelberg; however, export restrictions prevented their removal.
 Auctions in Vienna and Berlin in 1930, necessitated by these export prohibitions, resulted in only a small portion of the collection entering Viennese museums.